2. Introduction and Overview

 Unless physical media was specifically requested, your box should contain a reference card with instructions on where to download the device drivers and any other purchased software.
 If your media or reference card cannot be located, please contact Customer Support.

-The RAD Epsilon family of Ethernet Switches are designed to automotive standards and to interface with automotive networks.
-Their base functionality is a Layer 2 Ethernet Switch, but it also integrates CAN and LIN networks.
-Two of the there variants also integrate peripherals enabling development on an Nvidia Jetson.
-The following subsections give an understanding of how each variant differs in design.
+The RAD Epsilon is designed to automotive standards and to interface with automotive networks.
+The base functionality is a Layer 2 Ethernet Switch, but it also integrates CAN and LIN networks, as well as peripherals enabling development on an Nvidia Jetson.

 _images/RAD-Epsilon-Block-Diagram.png